appnovex/Privacy-Policy/Patina/Terms-of-Service.md

 _Version 1 — effective September 21, 2026_

-These Terms are an agreement between you and **Ejmin Keshishi, trading as AppNovex** (appnovex.com), Yerevan, Republic of Armenia ("Patina", "we", "us").
+These Terms are an agreement between you and **AppNovex** (appnovex.com).
 By creating an account or using the Patina app you agree to these Terms, the Community Rules and the Privacy Policy.
 If you do not agree, do not use Patina.

 ## 1. Eligibility
 You must be at least **18 years old** and able to enter a binding contract.
 You may hold only one account.
 We may refuse service to anyone.